JanetVictorious/deep-learning-fundamentals/basic_neural_networks/README.md

 See notebook [dnn_w_initialization](./dnn_w_initialization.ipynb) for example usage.

----

-## Regularization
+### Regularization

-In [dnn_w_regularization.py](./dnn_w_regularization.py) is the logic for a deep neural network with regularization techniques implemented.
 Two types of regularization is available:

 * L2 regularization, penalizing weights in the cost function
 * drop-out, randomly skip connections in a hidden layer